Centerpin Fishing Gear: A Guide Recommended List

 There are right leaders and wrong leaders for Centerpin fishing.

-I use 3 different brands of leaders and I always use fluorocarbon leaders when steelhead fishing.
+I use three different brands of leaders, and I always use fluorocarbon leaders when steelhead fishing.
 The best leaders for Centerpin fishing are

-- Drennan Leader: in 3 to 6 pounds – Very popular – 4 pounds is my go to size for steelhead in the great lakes region.
-5 and 6 pound is good for west coast steelhead.
+- Drennan Leader: in 3 to 6 pounds – Very popular – 4 pounds is my go-to size for steelhead in the Great Lakes region.
+5 and 6 pounds is good for west coast steelhead.

 - Seaguar Abraz-X: 6 to 8 pounds – 6 and 8 pounds – 6lb is ideal for Great Lakes steelhead, 8 and 10 pounds is good for bigger river steelhead.

-- RIO Fluoroflex 6lb to 8.5lb – 6lb is ideal for Great Lakes steelhead, 8 and 10 pound are good for bigger water and West Coast steelhead
+- RIO Fluoroflex 6lb to 8.5lb – 6lb is ideal for Great Lakes steelhead, 8 and 10 pounds are good for bigger water and West Coast steelhead

 The Best Swivels For Centerpin Fishing